eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 - (Optional) **"libs":** (array)
     - Specify local folders, mainframe data sets, USS files, and Endevor locations that contain copybooks.
 Specify local folders as either absolute or relative local paths.
 These libraries are used to search for copybooks in programs linked with this processor group, and take priority over the copybook libraries that you specify in the extension settings.
     - Specify local folders as a string.
     - Specify remote locations as JSON elements.
+Specify either the **"dataset"** or **"uss** parameter, and optionally a **"profile"**.
 Use one JSON element per remote location.
-Specify either the **"dataset"** or **"uss"** parameter, and optionally a **"profile"**.
-Use one JSON element per remote location.
         - **"dataset":** (string)
             - Specify the full DSN of a PDS that contains copybooks.
         - **"uss":** (string)
             - Specify a full USS path that contains copybooks.
         - (Optional) **"profile":** (string)
             - Specify the name of a Zowe profile.
+If you do not include this parameter, the Zowe profile specified in the extension settings is used.
+    - Specify TAR files as JSON elements containing the following parameters.
+Use one JSON element per TAR file.
+        - **"locationType":** (string)
+            - Specify the location of the TAR file.
+Allowed values are **"local"**, **"DSN"** or **"uss"**.
+        - **"tarFileLocation":** (string)
+            - Specify the path to the TAR file.
+        - (Optional) **"searchPattern":** (string)
+            - Specify a path within the TAR file to index for copybooks.
+If you do not specify this parameter, the entire TAR file is indexed.
+        - (Optional) **"profile":** (string)
+            - Specify the name of a Zowe profile to use to download a TAR file that is stored remotely.
 If you do not include this parameter, the Zowe profile specified in the extension settings is used.
     - Specify Endevor locations as JSON elements containing the following parameters.
 Use one JSON element per Endevor location.
         - (Optional) **"profile":** (string)
             - If you use more than one Endevor connection or inventory location, specify the name of a connection or inventory location or profile in this parameter.
 If you only use one Endevor connection and inventory location, you can omit this parameter.